mrocklin/blog/_posts/work/2014-12-28-Towards-OOC.md

 >>> top(..., Z, 'ik', X, 'ij', Y, 'jk', numblocks=...)
 {% endhighlight %}

-In this case the function receives a list of blocks of data that iterate over the dummy index, `j`.
+In this case the function receives an iterator of blocks of data that iterate over the dummy index, `j`.
 We make such a function to take lists of square array blocks, dot product the pairs, and then sum the results.

 {% highlight Python %}
 def dotmany(A, B):